-At the southern end of the area, in the vicinity of the gold intersection in 2005 drillhole LRM-01, seven holes were drilled in variably altered volcanics and breccia.
-Five of these holes (LRMRC 005, 006, 007 &009) were essentially barren except for patchy elevated levels of manganese.
+At the southern end of the area, in the vicinity of the gold intersection in 2005 drillhole LRM-01, seven holes intersected variably altered volcanics and breccia.
+Five of these holes (LRMRC 005, 006, 007 &009) were essentially barren, except for patchy elevated levels of manganese.

-However, significant gold was intersected in four drillholes, with associated copper in two of these holes, similar to drillhole LRM-01.
+However, significant gold was intersected in four drillholes, with associated copper in two of these holes, similar to drillhole LRM-01 drilled in 2005.